StarRocks/starrocks/docs/en/table_design/indexes/indexes_overview.md

 Indexes can help quickly locate data that matches certain query conditions.
 To be specific, when an index is built on a table based on some of the table's columns, queries that use these columns as query conditions require scanning only on portions of the table data in order to locate the data that meet the conditions.
 As such, query efficiency is improved.
 StarRocks provides a variety of index types, mainly divided into the following two categories:

 - StarRocks provides built-in indexes which are automatically created by the system, including Prefix indexes, Ordinal indexes, and ZoneMap indexes.
-- StarRocks also allows users to manually create indexes, including Bitmap indexes and Bloomfilter indexes.
+- StarRocks also allows users to manually create indexes, including Bitmap indexes and Bloom filter indexes.

 ## Built-in indexes